semgrep/semgrep-docs/docs/writing-rules/experiments/aliengrep.md

   pattern: "Content-Type: $...CT"
 ```

-This rule will match on `Content-Type: text/html` but also on
-`content-type: text/html` or `CONTENT-TyPe: text/HTML` among all the
+This rule matches `Content-Type: text/html` but also `content-type: text/html` or `CONTENT-TyPe: text/HTML` among all the possible variants.
-possible variants.

 :::caution
-Back-referencing a metavariable requires an exact repeat of the text
-captured by the metavariable, even in caseless mode.
-For example, `$X $X` will match `ab ab` and `AB AB` but
-not `ab AB`.
+Back-referencing a metavariable requires an exact repeat of the text captured by the metavariable, even in caseless mode.
+For example, `$X $X` will match `ab ab` and `AB AB` but not `ab AB`.
 :::

 <MoreHelp />